FevGrave/AA-Master-Printer/README.md

 ## CREDITS TO THE TOOL CREATORS WITH NOTES THEY NEED HELP WITH

 aelbannan#1388               - Aelbannans Direct SGO Editor

-AUK A.K.A.
+AUK (A.K.A.)
 C1CTWC          - Contributions to EDF Tools

 Big Racer#2799               - Maker of Big Racer's Weapon Builder
                                No longer supports tool & Has Listed Unfinished Features Bellow "Not sure if that's a comprehensive list of what needed to be fixed or finished"
                                      - There's also a lot of info on the ammo class custom parameters that isn't on the wiki
                                      - Import & export weapons
                                      - Wing diver weapon support (energy, weapon charge scaling parameters)
                                      - Figure out fencer shields and heavy weapon inertia parameters
                                      - Fencer melee weapons (I think I mostly figured them out)
                                      - Accessories
                                      - Bikes (pain)
                                      - Plane airstrikes
                                      - Firing animations
                                      - Use-underground is actually for audio stuff not the actual variable to spawn underground

-BlueAmulet#0168          - Contributions to EDF Tools, & AA-Master-Printer.bat
+BlueAmulet#0168              - Contributions to EDF Tools, & AA-Master-Printer

 FevGrave#5156                - Maker of AA-Master-Printer.bat, AB-Python-Script-Runner.bat, AA-UserSettings-Porter.txt,
                                & Who wrote this (Read Me.txt) out.

 KittopiaCreator#5577         - Maker of EDF Tools

 Souzooka#0188                - Contributions to EDF Tools

 stafern#3341                 - Maker of MACfileTool
                               "The tool has not been updated since its release.
 The reason is that further development would require knowledge of other formats (MDB, RAB), which I don't know much about, and I have little experience in programming itself.
 However, this is not much of a tool, as it is just a tool that is a part of the information on the wiki.
 I am hoping that someday someone with more knowledge will make a proper one that works with Blender, etc."

-ゆづる#3689 A.K.A.
+ゆづる#3689 (A.K.A.)
 Lizard  - Maker of Direct RAB editor

 Zeddy#6581                   - Maker of Sgott

 ??????NO PERMISION YET REEEEEEEEEEEEEEEEEEEEEEEEEEEEEEEEEEEEEEEEEEEEEEEEEEEEEEEEEEEEEEEEEEEEEEEEEEEEEEEEEEEEEEEEEEEEEEEEEEEEEEEEEEEEEE
 ??????????????????????????????????????????????????????????????????????????????????????????????????????????????????????????????????????
 s.#8549                      - Maker of Another EDF Tools and mission_tools_1.62.exe,
                                No longer supports tool?
-                            I have attempted to reach out for contact no response

-eterniti A.K.A. eternity - Maker of E.A.T.
+                               I have attempted to reach out for contact no response eterniti (A.K.A.) eternity   - Maker of E.A.T.
                                I have attempted to reach out for contact but this website https://videogamemods.com/xenoverse/register/ is not allowing me to create a account
                              - HAS YET TO SUPPORT HIS E.A.T.
-PACKAGE ON HIS GITHUB https://github.com/eterniti
+PACKAGE ON HIS GITHUB https://github.com/eterniti ??????????????????????????????????????????????????????????????????????????????????????????????????????????????????????????????????????

-??????????????????????????????????????????????????????????????????????????????????????????????????????????????????????????????????????